Have you ever been curious about what it might be like to cross that line from a “normal” family size to a “large” family?

 There’s really no valid excuse for boredom when you have siblings.

-They’ll teach each other to color and ride bikes and even how to pick the locks on all the bathrooms (true story).
+They’ll teach each other to color and ride bikes and even how to pick the locks on all the bathroom doors.

 They’ll have a special bond that can’t be replicated in any other relationship in life.

 And as you watch their crazy escapades, it will make you remember why you wanted a large family in the first place.

 (Or, why it isn’t SO bad, if you still need convincing!)